stewmckendry/ai-delivery-framework/docs/pod_contribution_flow.md

 A tool that can be called by a ChatGPT Pod when a task output is finalized.
 It:
 - Simulates running `generate_patch.py` inside the GPT sandbox
+- Writes the `.diff` file to server-side storage
-- Returns metadata needed for patch promotion and review
+- Returns metadata and a `download_url`

 **Input Parameters:**
 ```json